 In 1997, Jennifer was named one of the top lawyers in the state by California Lawyer magazine.
 In 2011, Jennifer was again recognized as one of the top 100 Lawyers in California by the Daily Journal, California’s legal newspaper.
 She is a member of the California District Attorneys Association Insurance Fraud Committee, and participates on task forces and other collaborative efforts throughout the state targeting insurance fraud.

-For most of the past 18 years, she has been a facilitator for Project LEAD, a program that brings prosecutors and law enforcement personnel once a week to a 5th grade classroom at a high-risk elementary school to present curriculum designed to educate 5th graders about the criminal justice system and the importance of making positive choices.
+For most of the past 18 years, she has been a facilitator for Project LEAD a program that brings prosecutors and law enforcement personnel once a week to a 5th grade classroom at a high-risk elementary school to present curriculum designed to educate 5th graders about the criminal justice system and the importance of making positive choices.

-A 1978 graduate of UCLA, Jennifer completed her Juris Doctor degree at Pepperdine School of Law in 1988, and was an adjunct professor teaching Sentencing and Corrections Law.
+A 1978 graduate of UCLA, Jennifer completed her Juris Doctor degree at Pepperdine School of Law in 1988, and was an adjunct professor teaching Sentencing and Corrections Law and Trial Advocacy.
 Before she embarked on a legal career, Jennifer was a professional harpist, performing in concert, as a soloist and ensemble member throughout the country including gigs as the Genoa City harpist for the soap opera, The Young and the Restless, as a member of the orchestra with Doc Severinsen, Tony Bennett and Loretta Lynn, among others, and as a scholarship artist for the Young Musician’s Foundation.